tmux-plugins/tmux-pain-control/README.md

     # type this in terminal
     $ tmux source-file ~/.tmux.conf

-You should now have all `pain_control` bindings defined.
+You should now have all `pain-control` bindings defined.

 ### Configuration